Interurban: Decline in North America

-By the 1960s there were only five remaining interurban lines serving commuters in three major metropolitan areas: the North Shore Line and the South Shore Line in Chicago, the Philadelphia Suburban Transportation Company, the New York, Susquehanna and Western Railway in northern New Jersey and the Long Beach Line in Long Beach and Los Angeles (the last remaining part of the Pacific Electric system).
+By the 1960s only five remaining interurban lines served commuters in three major metropolitan areas: the North Shore Line and the South Shore Line in Chicago, the Philadelphia Suburban Transportation Company, the New York, Susquehanna and Western Railway in northern New Jersey, and the Long Beach Line in Long Beach and Los Angeles, California (this was the last remaining part of the Pacific Electric system).
 The Long Beach Line was cut in 1961, the North Shore Line in 1963; the Philadelphia Suburban's route 103 and the NYS&W in New Jersey both ended passenger service in 1966.
-The South Shore Line was left as the only survivor.
+Today, only the South Shore Line, Norristown High Speed Line (SEPTA Route 100), and SEPTA Routes 101/102 remain.

 Some former interurban lines retained freight service for up to several decades after the discontinuance of passenger service.
 Most were converted to diesel operation, although the Sacramento Northern Railway retained electric freight until 1965.